tc39/notes/meetings/2024-10/october-09.md

 RPR: + 1 from Chris.

 RPR: Any .… + 1 from Devon. + 1 from Chip.
 Do you want to speak?
 Chip has wanted this for years.
 All right.

+### Conclusion

-Just as to check, do we have any objections to Stage 2.7?
+RPR: Just as to check, do we have any objections to Stage 2.7?
 Congratulations, JHD.
 You have Stage 2.7.

-### Speaker's Summary of Key Points

-- List
-- of
-- things

-### Conclusion

-- List
-- of
-- things

 ## Restricting subclassing of built-ins